Search

 • Good miscibility

-• Motion of liquid starts on one spot
+• The motion of liquid starts on one spot

 • Dead spots formation at high rotation speeds